kjpgit/techdemo/dotnet_task_memory_usage/README.md

 ## Coming Next

-In our next episode, we will investigate actual socket wakeups (e.g. epoll) to see scalability limits for an actual client/server.
+In our [next episode](../dotnet_client_server/), we will run an actual network client/server and compare its memory usage.